St. Peter's Hospital

 Career Site

-- St. Peter's Hospital was founded in 1869 by the Religious Sisters of Mercy.
-It has 442 beds and is one of the top hospitals in the Capital Region.
-It is the largest component of St. Peter's Health Care Services and is located at the intersection of New Scotland Avenue and South Manning Boulevard, Albany, NY.
+St. Peter's Hospital was founded in 1869 by the Religious Sisters of Mercy and is one of the leading hospitals in the Capital Region of NY.
+It has 442 beds and is located at the intersection of New Scotland Avenue and South Manning Boulevard, Albany, NY.
+It has nearly 6,000 employees and 900 staff physicians.

 History